-Lisa Mara Batacchi was born in 1980 in Florence (Italy).
-She received her BFA in 2002 in Fashion design from Polimoda working as a designer, most significantly for Vivienne Westwood in London.
-She later received her MFA in 2011 in Visual Arts at the Academy of Fine Arts in Florence.
+Born in Florence (IT) where she is based, she studied Fashion Design at Polimoda and then worked as a designer, more significantly for Vivienne Westwood in London.
+She completed her training at the Academy of Fine Arts in Florence.